 Meyer Lemon Tarts

-To make these extra special, top each lemon tart with a soft marshmallow-y Swiss meringue (see recipe below) and lightly brown in the oven or with a hand-held torch.
+To make these extra special, decorate the tops with fresh raspberries or cover the curd with soft marshmallow-y Swiss meringue (recipe included below).
+Lightly brown the meringue in the oven or with a hand-held torch.

 Meyer Lemon Tarts